chaos-mesh/chaos-mesh/doc/faqs.md

 # FAQs

+## Debug

+### Q: Experiment not working after apply chaos

+First using `kubectl describe` the chaos experiment resource.
+If see `NextStart`  and `NextRecover`  field in spec, then after `NextStart` the chaos will trigger
+Then use `kubectl logs -f -n chaos-testing chaos-controller-manager-xxxxx(replace this will controller-manager's pod name)`  to get controller-manager's log and see whether there are errors in it, If there are some related errors, please file an issue.
+If not the above two cases, then you can use `kubectl get pods -n yourNamespace(using your namespace) --show-labels` to show the labels and check if it is meet selector.
+If above can not resolv the problem, please contract us by file an issue or in slack channel

 ## IOChaos

 ### Q: chaosfs sidecar container run failed, and log shows `pid file found, ensure docker is not running or delete /tmp/fuse/pid`